napari/docs/docs/plugins/best_practices.md

 Under these circumstances, your build backend (usually `setuptools`) might include `tests` as a separate package that will be installed next to `my_package`!
-This is most of the time not wanted; e.g. do you want to do `import tests`?
+Most of the time, this is not wanted; e.g. do you want to do `import tests`?
 Probably not!
 Additionally, this unwanted behavior might cause installation issues with other projects.

+Ideally, you could change your project structure to follow the recommended skeleton followed in the cookiecutter template.
+Howevever, if that's unfeasible, you can fix this in the project metadata files.

-To avoid this problem, make sure you _exclude_ your top-level `tests` from the package:
+You need to explicitly _exclude_ the top-level `tests` directory from the packaged contents:

 ```toml
 # pyproject.toml